 As a natural alternative, valerian root side effects are few, and minor by comparison to pharmaceutical drugs.
 In fact for an insomnia remedy it has good tolerability.
 Most studies suggest that it’s more effective when used continuously rather than as a one-night sleep aid.
 However many individuals successfully use it on a need-only basis.
 An advantage of valerian over drugs is the lack of sleepiness on awakening when used at recommended dosages.
 This supplement also contains a complementary blend of two additional herbs, chamomile and passion flower.
 Together, they provide a calm state and promotes restful sleep.

-Included above are three products designed in 2003 as a balanced pain relief program that's so good my husband and I are now completely free of pharmaceutical drugs of any kind.
+The three pain products were introduced in 2003 as a balanced pain relief program that's so good my husband and I are now completely free of pharmaceutical drugs of any kind.
 We both have osteoarthritis, not rheumatoid arthritis, however, the Arthritis Foundation in its publication Arthritis Today on June 6, 2007 included the ingredients in these three products as potentially helpful for rheumatoid arthritis symptoms.

 Our symptoms, including pain, are controlled.
 My husband's knees used to swell so much he could barely get in and out of a car.
 Using these products he was able to continue playing tennis three times a week for 12 years until left knee replacement in 2015, and right knee replacement in 2016.
 Today, he plays tennis three to four times a week and continues his regimen using the three products.
 His right shoulder still has osteoarthritis, but pain is diminished and movement is enhanced using the same products.

-It's for these reasons that I recommend this company's trio of natural joint pain products for safe and natural rheumatoid arthritis treatment.
+It's for these reasons that I recommend this company's trio of natural joint pain products (scroll linked page for My Arthritis Story) for safe and natural rheumatoid arthritis treatment.

 Disclaimer: Health statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.